vala-lang/vala-docs/docs/developer-guides/documentation/vala-for-csharp-programmers/29-static-constructors.md

 }
 ```

-Additionally a Vala class can have a class construct { } block.
+Additionally, a Vala class can have a class construct { } block.
 This
 block will be executed once at the first use of its class, and once at
 the first use of each subclass of this class.